neomantic-zz/arche/design.md

 In this HAL document, there are currently three registered [IANA link relation types](http://www.iana.org/assignments/link-relations/link-relations.xhtml):
 `profile`, `type`, and `self`.
-There is one custom link relation type:
+There is also one custom link relation
-`discoverable_resources`.
-As is evident from the host name in its `href` value, this is a resource that Arche itself manages.
+type: `discoverable_resources`.
+From the host name in its `href` value, we can see that it is a resource that Arche itself manages.

 ## DiscoverableResources
-A `DiscoverableResources` is a collection resource whose members Arche uses to determine if they appear in the list of entry points.
+A `DiscoverableResources` is a collection resource whose members Arche uses to determine if they should appear in the list of entry points.
 A `DiscoverableResource` (an individual resources) which is added to the `DiscoverableResources` collection becomes an entry point.